jess789550/microblog/README.md

 ## How to run
 ```
-# Activate environment that has flask and werkzeug installed
+# Activate environment that has requirements.txt installed
 source venv/bin/activate

 # Export Flask App PATH